menu

 Demographics

-The education level of Mountain Lake citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.65% of adults 25 and older in Mountain Lake have a college degree.
+The population of Mountain Lake overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Mountain Lake, 21.91% have at least a bachelor's degree.

-Mountain Lake is a very ethnically-diverse city.
+Mountain Lake is an extremely ethnically-diverse city.
 The people who call Mountain Lake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mountain Lake residents report their race to be White, followed by Asian.
 Mountain Lake also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.63% of the city’s residents.
-Important ancestries of people in Mountain Lake include German, Norwegian, Irish, Swedish, and Dutch.
+People of Hispanic or Latino origin account for 18.39% of the city’s residents.
+Important ancestries of people in Mountain Lake include German, Norwegian, Irish, English, and Swedish.

 The most common language spoken in Mountain Lake is English.
 Other important languages spoken here include Spanish and Laotian.